IBE160/SG-Slitne/docs/ux-design-specification.md

 ## Overview
 This document describes the UX for the Smart To-Do List MVP: a responsive web app that helps users manage tasks with AI-suggested labels, priorities, and short summaries.
 The design prioritizes clarity, discoverability, privacy control, and an easy feedback loop for improving AI suggestions.

+## Alignment with Proposal & Product Brief
+- Source: `proposal.md` and `docs/product-brief.md` — core MVP requirements are CRUD, AI-generated labels/priority, automatic summaries, and sorting by due date/priority.
+- UX implication: prioritize a fast, low-friction quick-add flow and non-blocking inline AI suggestions so the app demonstrates value immediately without forcing heavy AI interactions.

+### How the UX implements brief goals
+- CRUD: task list, task detail panel, and quick-add capture make core actions reachable within 1–2 interactions.
+- AI suggestions: presented as chips and a small priority indicator with Accept/Reject actions and a lightweight `Why?` explanation to improve trust.
+- Summaries: shown in the task detail preview and editable before save; default to a short one-line summary to avoid noise.
+- Sorting: default list sorts by due date and exposes a priority sort option; smart filters (Today, Urgent) are in the left rail.

 ## Personas
 - Primary: Busy Professional — needs quick capture and triage of tasks across projects.
 - Secondary: Student / Freelancer — manages multiple small projects and deadlines.